-In casual American English, "I tried to find the right time to sign the line" sounds like "ahy TRAHYD tuh FAHYND dhuh RAHYT TAHYM tuh SAHYN dhuh LAHYN".
-Several things happen here, and the headline one is the TR Sounds Like CHR: the TR sounds more like CH than two crisp consonants.
+Americans pronounce "I tried to find the right time to sign the line" as "ahy TRAHYD tuh FAHYND dhuh RAHYT TAHYM tuh SAHYN dhuh LAHYN" in casual speech.
+Several things bend the textbook pronunciation.
+The headline is the TR Sounds Like CHR — the TR sounds more like CH than two crisp consonants.
+It lands on tried, a hallmark of natural-sounding American speech.
 Keep stressed words long, unstressed words short, and link the consonants forward into the vowels.

 Now you try.